 Most dogs will happily vacuum up whatever is placed in front of them.
 But some canines go from voracious chow hounds to discriminating nibblers, while others seem to be persnickety about their food all the time.
-Your four-legged friend wasn't born picky.
-While the inborn temperament of a dog can vary -- just like its owner's can -- food finickiness in canines is often a sign of illness or an unintentional feeding-related goof.
+Your four-legged friend wasn't born picky, but may be suffering from a canine eating disorder.
+While the inborn temperament of a dog can vary — just like its owner's can — food finickiness in canines is often a sign of illness or an unintentional feeding-related goof.
 Here's advice on how to prevent appetite problems from arising, and what to do if your dog seems bored with its dinner.

 Creatures of Habit